28 Feb What Is A Heat Pump?(Last Updated On: July 31, 2018)

 Definition of Heat Pump

 There are two main types of heat pumps: air-source and ground-source.
 The most common air-source heat pumps (air-to-air) move heat into your home during the colder months and push heat out during the summer.
-There are also air-to-water heat pumps that aren’t as common, but work in a similar fashion, using a hydronic distribution system to heat and cool instead.
-There are also ground-source heat pumps, which are also commonly referred to as geothermal, earth-energy, or geoexchange, and these use the earth or groundwater to heat and cool.
+Secondly, air-to-water heat pumps are not as common, but work in a similar fashion.
+These pumps use a hydronic distribution system to heat and cool.
+Additionally ground-source heat pumps use the earth or groundwater to heat and cool.
+These pumps are also known as geothermal, earth-energy, or geoexchange pumps.

 How Heat Pumps Work

 Heat pumps work by taking warm air and moving it to another location, thus cooling the desired area.
 Heat is transferred through a cycle of evaporation and condensation, during which a refrigerant substance is cycled through the system via a compressor pump.
 There are two heat exchanger coils in every heat pump, one of which evaporates the refrigerant and the other which condenses it.
-During the evaporation process the refrigerant absorbs heat from the surrounding area, and conversely, during the condensing process it releases heat that was previously absorbed.
+During the evaporation process the refrigerant absorbs heat from the surrounding area.
+Conversely, during the condensing process it releases heat previously absorbed.
 The movement between coils is what allows a heat pump to maintain a desired temperature.

 Ground-source heat pumps can be open- or closed-loop systems, utilizing an underground body of water or in-ground heat respectively in order to heat or cool your home.
 Their refrigerants, compressors, and heat exchanger coils work in a similar manner as described above.
 They do however, require more installation consideration due to their unique design and space requirements.